Where the data and information on Which? Birth Choice comes from.

 We display birth statistics to show how women give birth in different NHS maternity units and birth centres.
 If you’re an expectant parent, read our article on the top 10 birth statistics you should look out for when deciding where to give birth.
 Or if you’re looking for more detail on the source of each statistic on the site read our guide to birth statistics on Which?
 Birth Choice.

-Statistics for England are based on the number of women giving birth (“deliveries) rather than the number of babies born.
-Information about deliveries is derived from the Health and Social Care Information Centre (HSCIC) individual patient Hospital Episode Statistics (HES) records.
-HES data is used subject to the terms of an HSCIC Re-Use Agreement held by our data supplier Rod Gibson Associates Ltd.
+Statistics for England are based on the number of women giving birth (“deliveries”) rather than the number of babies born.
+Unless otherwise stated, information about deliveries is derived from the NHS Digital individual patient Hospital Episode Statistics (HES) records for 2017-18.
+HES data is used subject to the terms of a data sharing agreement held by our data supplier Rod Gibson Associates Ltd.

-HES data is subject to copyright © 2013, reused with the permission of the Health & Social Care Information Centre.
+HES data is subject to copyright © 2017, reused with the permission of NHS Digital.
 All rights reserved.

 Data cleaning methods, algorithms and the risk allocation method were initially developed by Rod Gibson Associates Ltd and were refined during a research project funded by the National Institute for Health Research Health Services Delivery Research programme (project number 10/1011/94) hosted by King’s College, London.
 The views and opinions expressed herein do not necessarily reflect those of the HS&DR Programme, NIHR, NHS or Department of Health.